oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

 # Inline editing
-## How to enable inline editing on grid
+## How to enable inline editing on a grid
-To enable inline editing on grid you must do following actions:
+To enable inline editing on a grid, do the following actions:

-- Go into datagrid yml
+- Go to the datagrid yml
-- Add into datagrid configuration following lines
+- Add the following lines into the datagrid configuration
 ``` yml
 datagrid:
     {grid-uid}: